CrankySupertoon/www.newsonthe.top/content/post/ttr-bernie.md

 image: toontown_lg.jpg
 ---

-It's official: The Toontwon Rewritten team has endorsed Bernie Sanders for the 2020 Democratic primary.
+It's official: The Toontown Rewritten team has endorsed Bernie Sanders for the 2020 Democratic primary.

 In an [exclusive interview](https://www.youtube.com/watch?v=YgGzAKP_HuM),